mOctave/quyykk-editor/README.md

 # Editor

-This is an unofficial plugin editor for Endless Sky.
-It is continuously updated, and supports the latest release of Endless Sky!
-You can download it [here](https://github.com/quyykk/plugin-editor/releases/latest).
+This is an unofficial fork of Quyykk's unofficial plugin editor for Endless Sky.
+It is updated whenever I feel like it, and may actually the latest release of Endless Sky!
+You can download it [here](https://github.com/mOctave/quyykk-editor/releases/latest).

 Features: